zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-caching.md

 <!-- TODO:  Determine whether this is the sample that is causing the npm run docs build to blow up. -->

-  gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Data/MasterDetailBrowse/MasterDetailBrowseData.ts", "section": "data-overview#create-data-cache"}
+ {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Data/MasterDetailBrowse/MasterDetailBrowseData.ts", "section": "data-overview#create-data-cache"}

 2. Each blade and part `ViewModel` creates a `DataView` in its constructor, so that it can load and refresh data for the blade or part.

 <!-- TODO:  Determine whether this is the sample that is causing the npm run docs build to blow up. -->

-  gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/DetailViewModels.ts", "section": "data#entityCacheView"}
+ {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/DetailViewModels.ts", "section": "data#entityCacheView"}

 3. When the blade or part `ViewModel` receives its parameters in the `onInputsSet` method, the `ViewModel` calls the  `dataView.fetch()` method to load data.

 <!-- TODO:  Determine whether this is the sample that is causing the npm run docs build to blow up. -->

-  gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/MasterViewModels.ts", "section": "data#onInputsSet"}
+ {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/MasterViewModels.ts", "section": "data#onInputsSet"}

 ### The QueryCache